SNTag/.dotfiles/readme.md

 Intro
 =====

 This is a collection of my dotfiles.
-I swap systems often (usually between pop-OS and manjaro), so this is streamlined for those distros.
-I have quit ricing.
-I got too caught up in details that just get in the way of doing things.
-There are better hobbies to have.
-My dotfiles are now written with a minimalist approach in mind.
+I'm frequently reinstalling my system and don't want to waste my time getting my configs back.
+My dotfiles are written in such a way to get those important systems back.

 This dotfile handles my:

 - rudimentary/common software
 - bioinformatic software
-- emacs
+- emacs (my original and my literate doom configs)
 - some fonts
-- tweaks
+- tweaks (quickly adding removable drives, etc)
 - zsh